akshayz14/akshayz14/README.md

-# Hi there, I'm Akshay Patil 👋
+# Hi there, I'm Akshay 👋

 ## About Me
-I'm a passionate senior Android developer with a love for creating impactful solutions using Android, Java, and Kotlin.
+I'm a passionate Senior Android Developer with a love for creating impactful solutions using Android, Java, and Kotlin.
 I enjoy working on open-source projects and collaborating with the developer community.

 - 🌱 I’m currently learning Jetpack Compose and hybrid technologies such as Flutter.
 - 👯 I’m looking to collaborate on Android projects that help me stay updated with new trends in Android development.